 James B. McKinley had moved to Champaign in 1857 and opened a law office.
 Although he practiced law until 1860, he soon became interested in lending money.
 He was among the first in Illinois to make farm mortgages using eastern capital.
 In 1877, he employed his nephew William, and a few years later, made him a partner in the business.
 He continued to be active as a farm mortgage broker after his nephew and partner turned to other interests.
 He was one of the founders of the Champaign National Bank, serving for several years as its First Vice-President and as a Director.
 He also served as mayor of Champaign for part of the year 1883.
 He died October 23, 1903.

-In February 1881, William McKinley married Kate Frisbee of Chicago.
-The couple settled permanently in Champaign.
-They never had children, and they were separated by 1896.
+On February 23, 1881, William McKinley married Kate Frisbee of Chicago.
+She was born January 9, 1856, in Ogle County, Illinois, the daughter of John W. Frisbee and Phrocine Whiteside.
+The couple settled in Champaign.
+They never had children, and they were separated by 1896, perhaps because of her chronic ill health.
 However, they never divorced; in fact, McKinley left money to his wife in his will.
+She died at Southern Pines, North Carolina, on January 28, 1940.

 After a few years in the farm mortgage business, William McKinley had become acquainted with the sources of eastern capital, and had begun to envision other uses for this money.
 In 1884, he entered the field of public utilities, building the first water works to supply Champaign and Urbana.
 Soon after, he also built the first electric lighting plant for the two cities, housing the generators in the water works buildings.